mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Automatically Popup New Help: Automatic help popup can now be managed from the user preferences screen instead of the pop-up help/video window that appears based on login user.
 * Show Help Bubbles: If set to yes, the user will see help bubbles on all fields available if translated.
 * Show Document Text Search: If this is set to yes, the users will see a "search" functionality button in stored documents such as text, word, and encounter documents.
 Allows users to "search" by words or phrases on a stored document.
 * Time Zone: Use System Time Zone is default (which uses the system time zone via a universal system setting).
-If will be accessing that database from a different time zone, select your physical location time-zone.
+If you will be accessing that database from a different time zone, select your physical location time-zone.
+* WebChart Status Bar: wcstatus is a WebChart API for tracking async or long-running processes in the UI.
+Frequently users will click on UI elements that trigger some operation and there will be no indication that the operation is still working other than simply waiting for something on the page to change.
+When enabled, a single small status bar at the bottom of the page will display and on the left is what's known as the title section which contains a static string of "WebChart is currently working".
+On the right is the description section that shows a list of all known operations.
+Each operation is listed top to bottom in the order in which they were started.
+When multiple identical operations are running you will see a numerical identifier to show you how many of them are tracked.
+Additionally each operation displays how long it has been running.
+In the event multiple identical operations are running, the duration of the longest will be displayed.

 #### Print Default